| 1 | Ethiopian mountain adder |

 Maximum length: 164cm.

 If you stay in the safety of La Paz or Cochabamba, you won’t meet this menacing species.
 But if you park your car and venture into Bolivia’s endless humid mountain forests, there’s a strong possibility that you will.
-Encountering one on trails within forests is a high possibility, due to their need for thermal regulation, when they bask in the sun to soak up valuable rays of warmth.
+Encountering one on trails within forests is a high possibility, due to its need for thermal regulation, when snakes bask in the sun to soak up valuable rays of warmth.

 | 3 | Northeastern hill krait |